rusefi/rusefi/simulator/generated/readme.md

 # TL,DR

-we have a snapshot of default tune here!
+We have a snapshot of default tune here!

 # Technical Details